-In many personal injury lawsuits, an accident victim doesn’t just suffer from the pain of their injury or injuries.
+In many personal injury lawsuits, an accident victim doesn’t just suffer from the pain of their physical injuries.
 They often also face property damage, missed time at work, as well as other losses.

 In any given personal injury case, it is common for the injured party to seek money in compensation from the legally responsible party to make up for the different types of losses, or “damages” they have suffered in connection to the accident.

-Damages in the world of personal injury often include monetary, physical, and mental sacrifices that an accident victim has had to deal with as a result of their injury.
+Damages in the world of personal injury often include monetary, physical, and mental sacrifices that a claimant has had to deal with as a result of their injury.
 Compensation is the act of repaying them for those setbacks.

-Typically, a defendant compensates an injured plaintiff in an amount that is either agreed upon by a settlement between the parties or decided in court when a trial takes place.
+Typically, a defendant compensates an injured plaintiff in an amount that is either agreed upon settlement amount or decided in court when a trial takes place.

 Determining How Much Your Personal Injury Claim Is Worth

 The kinds and amounts of compensation can range from one case to another because each accident is unique.
 However, the value of a personal injury claim will likely be determined by two categories of damages: compensatory and punitive.

 What Are Compensatory Damages?